An introduction to professional accountancy bodies

 Qualification: The Certificate in Treasury Fundamentals

 Treasury management is a rewarding, exciting and varied career that helps shape the future of an organisation’s financial strategy.
-The Association of Corporate Treasurers (ACT) is the chartered body for treasury and our role is to support the development of trained and qualified professionals to ensure they have the skills they need to operate successfully in business today.
+The Association of Corporate Treasurers (ACT) is the only professional treasury body with a Royal Charter and our role is to support the development of trained and qualified professionals to ensure they have the skills they need to operate successfully in business today.

 In today's marketplace, ACT qualifications are an important benchmark of professional competency.
 They provide practical tools for skilled treasury performance.
 Together with ACT membership, they offer a trusted, credible and recognised standard that shows your commitment to your professional development and the highest standards.